The wheat and chessboard story is summarized on many pages on this website:

 Nov 2012: Planck Length – The Next Big Thing, https://81018.com/planck-length-time/

 Our chart of the universe is a lot like the chessboard but instead of 64 squares, it would have an uneven 202.
-If the board were 14 across and 14 down, it would have 196 squares; and if 15-by-15, it would have 225 squares.
-If it were three dimensional, we could have two stacks of 10-by-10 with and extra two squares or three stacks of eight-by-eights with three squares left over for each plate and one square left over for the stack of three.
-That would add up to 202 squares.
+If the three groups of 64 — 192 squares — had a transition of five square between them, we’d have our 202.
+If the board were 14 across and 14 down, it would have 196 squares with just three transition squares between each group.
+If 15-by-15, it would have 225 squares.
+If it were three dimensional, we could have two stacks of 10-by-10 with a single square transition of two squares or three stacks of eight-by-eights with three squares left over for transitions between boards.
+202 squares is the total notations.
 It appears that in just 202 base-2 squares we can account for everything, everywhere for all time; that’s the sum total of our little universe!

 Sept.
 2006, Wikipedia Article: https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem